petermr/openVirus/OVERVIEW.md

 We want to know **your** problems, to see how the literature can help.
 Two existing examples:
 * **Experience of humans tissue samples and surfaces.**
 A collaborator (from a non-EN country) asks:
-<quote>... collect as many scientific articles as possible regarding the persistence of Covid-19 in different surfaces and materials that are commonly studied in a forensic setting, such as samples obtained form autopsies (skin, bones and body fluids), porous and non-porous surfaces and textiles.</quote>
+<quote>... collect as many scientific articles as possible regarding the persistence of Covid-19 in different surfaces and materials that are commonly studied in a forensic setting, such as samples obtained from autopsies (skin, bones and body fluids), porous and non-porous surfaces and textiles.</quote>
 This is exactly the sort of question we welcome.
 We would ask them to collect some sample documents.
 We'd extract the relevant words, make dictionaries and search millions of documents.

 * **Efficacy of masks.**
 Dan (volunteer on this project) is actually making masks in Makespace.
 He wants to know the efficacy of masks and how it depends on the type of mask and use.
 Things like materials, diseases, environments will all be important.

 # Our Unique Points
 This is not a search system like Google or commercial scientific searches.
-It's a wrapper round several major repositories, some (e.g. biorxiv, or Latin America, or theses) which are'nt used in some systems and where there is no bulk download and analysis (note GoogleScholar prevents bulk download by citizens).
+It's a wrapper round several major repositories, some (e.g. biorxiv, or Latin America, or theses) which aren't used in some systems and where there is no bulk download and analysis (note GoogleScholar prevents bulk download by citizens).
 Note also that many systems give you no choice about the material searched and often limit the type of query.

 ## Automation
 Most search systems give you a list of hits you have to click through.
 We automate the clicking, up to thousands of hits so you can ask complex questions.
 You either get immediate sample results or run queries in the background.
 It completely changes the way you think.
 ## Single point of contact and single interface
-The current "publishing system" totally fragmented.
-There are 100+ scientific publishers all of whom delight in having individual web sites and competing against each other.
+The current "publishing system" is totally fragmented.
+There are 100+ scientific publishers, all of whom delight in having individual web sites and competing against each other.
 This is Babel.
 To search the whole literature you have to go to each publisher in turn and navigate an arcane system which is never friendly to mass downloads (even when that's legal).
 We solve that by doing the hard work so you don't have to.
 ## Semantic Content
 A PDF document is incredibly difficult for machines to interpret.
 There are no words, sentences, paragraphs, sections, chapters.
 The human brain can reconstruct them, machines can't.
 Except we can.
 It's not perfect but it's very usable.
 We add these things back as HTML.
 ### Sectioned Fulltext